tari-project/tari/docs/src/branching_releases.md

 - NextNet is at v1.54.0-rc.0
 - TestNet is at v1.55.0-pre.4

 The naming practice here helps to differentiate where any particular version is meant to be deployed too.
 Any version containing `pre` is destined for a TestNet and will have all features enabled.
 A version containing `rc` is destined for NextNet as it is the release candidate for the future StageNet/MainNet release.
 Any singular version with no pre-release version appended such as v1.53.0 means this is a StageNet/MainNet build.
-No in development features should be enabled when this is compiled.
+None of the in-development features should be enabled when this is compiled.

 ### Development releases